Detroit–Windsor Truck Ferry: Overview

 The ferry began operations on Earth Day, April 22, 1990, and shut down on September 30, 2023.
 It was the primary crossing for trucks carrying hazardous materials in the Detroit-Windsor area, as those goods were banned from the Ambassador Bridge from 1994 to 2024; the nearest land crossing allowing hazardous materials was the Blue Water Bridge.
-The nearby, under-construction Gordie Howe International Bridge will allow these cargoes upon its opening in 2026.
+The nearby, Gordie Howe International Bridge allow these cargos after opening in 2026.

 The MV Stormont arriving at the Detroit dock with a truck aboard.

 The service was run with a flat open non-self-propelled barge with a pilot house located on one end, towed by the MV Stormont, a diesel harbor tow tug.
 It made 5 trips daily; a one-way crossing took 20 minutes.
 The Detroit port was located in Delray, Southwest Detroit, near Zug Island at the mouth of the River Rouge; the Windsor port was located near the Windsor Salt Mine, accessed from the Ojibway Parkway.
 Customs clearance was required before embarking onto the ferry at either port.